calebschoepp/caleb-www/content/blog/productivity-porn.md

 ---
 title: "Productivity Porn"
 date: 2022-06-28
-draft: true
+draft: false
 ---

-I have a pornography problem and if you're anything like me you might too.
+I have a pornography problem, but it's not what you're thinking.
+In fact if you're anything like me you might too.

 It is well understood that social media can have a negative impact on your life.
 Whether you are doom-scrolling on Instagram, furiously retweeting on Twitter, or on your fifth hour of Youtube, you might experience: